trinhnv1205/sumarize-ai/README.md

 # sumarize-ai

-## Public extension for the Summarize AI API
+## Publish extension for the Summarize AI API

 In Windows
 ```powershell